 8. Second Tetrad

-Because the mind and body are relaxed we will experience the feeling of rapture (piti).
-The second stage of Anapanasti is to observe these feelings mindfully.
+This stage of Anapanasati is all about feelings and emotions.
+Because the mind and body are relaxed, we will experience the feeling of rapture (piti).
+Observe this state of rapture mindfully.

 9. Third Tetrad